tunituni1/thek/README.md

 # thek
-this is me first repository
+This is my first repository
+Author = Biman